Skip to product information

 Tax included.

-This Chinese shamanic mirror has a very ancient design.
-The style, with the central knob on the decorated backside and the Chinese symbolism is amongst the oldest known Chinese shamanic mirrors, dating back almost 4000 years.
+This Chinese mirror has a very ancient design.
+The style, with the central knob on the decorated backside and the Chinese symbolism (in this case four symbols for happiness and well-being) is amongst the oldest known Chinese shamanic mirrors, dating back almost 4000 years.
 Mirrors like this are often made with the 'lost wax' bronze casting method.
 This style of mirror is still highly regarded nowadays.

 The decoration on this mirror is a replica of a motive that became very popular in the Chinese Tang dynasty (618-907 CE); a kind of depiction known as Kaiyu Budo-kyo, a name deriving from the typical pattern of grapevine arabesques and animal motifs.
 The term Kaiyu Budo-kyo is mostly used in Japan; mirrors with this kind of motive were often imported into Japan and have been discovered there in significant archaelogical contexts such as tomb offerings, temple deposits and ritual sites.
 In China, they were mostly referred to as Ruisho Budo-kyo.